 Water flows in rivers and streams, in arteries and veins.
 It flows around us and through us.
 From raindrops to vast oceans, from the largest tree to the smallest pollinator, we are all part of its currents.
-The water moves through rivers, ancient beings that guard the stories of the living organisms that inhabit their banks and water.
-In the exhibition Water and Origin: Protecting and Honoring the First Storyteller, artists from across Turtle Island/North America explore these vital narratives.
-Through photography, painting, quilting, and ceramics, artists share the cultural memories of their communities and the importance of protecting these waterways.
+Water moves through rivers, as ancient beings that guard the stories of the living organisms that inhabit their banks and waters.
+In the exhibition, Water and Origin: Protecting and Honoring the First Storyteller, artists from across Turtle Island/North America explore these vital narratives.
+Through photography, painting, textiles, and ceramics, artists share the cultural memories of their communities and the importance of protecting these waterways.

-The exhibition is curated by the artist couple Veronica Blake Lavia and Tzintzun Aguilar-Izzo.
-Through contemporary dance and photography, they delve into the environmental history of the St. Lawrence River watershed on traditional Haudenosaunee territory and at the Antigua watershed of Veracruz, Mexico.
-Other artists included in the exhibition are Mohawk quilter Iakonikonriiosta, Mohawk ceramicist Natasha Smoke Santiago, and Mazatec painter René Alvarado.
+The outdoor exhibition is curated by the artist couple Blake Lavia and Tzintzun Aguilar-Izzo, SLU '15.
+Through contemporary dance and photography, they delve into the environmental history of the Kaniatarowanénhne / St. Lawrence River Watershed on traditional Haudenosaunee territory and at the Antigua Watershed of Veracruz, Mexico, Totonac / Nahua Territory.
+Other artists included in the exhibition are Mohawk quilter Iakonikonriiosta, Mohawk ceramicist Katsitsionni Fox, and the Mexican painter Alberto Migort.

-Veronica Blake Lavia (BFA in Visual Art, SUNY Potsdam ’15) and Tzintzun Aguilar-Izzo (Multifield BA, St. Lawrence University ’15) are founding members of the Talking Wings Collective, a group of environmental artists and filmmakers who are working on Burning or Breathing: Guardians of Earth and Water.
+Blake Lavia and Tzintzun Aguilar-Izzo are founding members of the Talking Wings Collective, a group of environmental artists and filmmakers who are working on Burning or Breathing: A Series About Earth Guardians.
 The documentary and multimedia project follows earth guardians from across Turtle Island/North America as they create a sustainable and restorative future.
 The collective’s work has been previously exhibited in the MassArt Godine Family Gallery, the K&P Gallery New York, Goddard College, the Dorchester Art Project, and the Centro per l'Arte Contemporanea Luigi Pecci.